FAIRplus/the-fair-cookbook/content/recipes/findability/zenodo-deposition.md

 > Data access and embargo dates can be reserved.
 > Findability via search engines is enhanced as Zenodo supports content negotiation, serving [schema.org](https://schema.org) based JSON-LD documents.
 > Users should however be reminded of the following limitations of the service:
-    > - Absence of contraints on the nature of the datafiles being uploaded.
+    > - Absence of constraints on the nature of the datafiles being uploaded.
     > - No domain specific awareness and domain specific metadata.
     > - Absence of connection with specialized repositories.
     > - Size limitation for a given datasets.